xinwenfu/VChat_CFG/README.md

         <img src="Images/VEC10.png">

 > [!IMPORTANT]
-> Notice how we **did not** hit the breakpoint, this means the exception was raised at the time we attempted to preform the indirect function call.
+> Notice how we **did not** hit the breakpoint, this means the exception was raised at the time we attempted to perform the indirect function call.

    4. We can try running this in Visual Studio attached to a debugger to confirm this exception is thrown at the Indirect Function Call and is due to address we overwrote the original function pointer with.